29 Best Souvenirs in Cancun and Where to Buy Them

 Many stores and vendors will accept US dollars, but they can set their own exchange rate, and it will generally be a bit lower than at the bank or currency exchange centers.

-Credit card companies charge a commission to shops, so vendors that accept credit cards will be less likely to give you a great bargain for an item.
+Credit card companies charge shops a commission, so vendors that accept credit cards are less likely to give you a great bargain for an item.

 You will find that in many markets, especially Mercado 28, nothing has its price marked.
 That is because vendors expect you to haggle with them a bit.